padawan/mt-plugin-field-day/README.md

 # Field Day, a plugin for Movable Type

-* Author: Six Apart
+* Author: Six Apart, ported to MT5 by Ubiquitic
-* Copyright: 2008-2010 Six Apart Ltd.
+* Copyright: 2008-2010 Six Apart Ltd. 2012 Ubiquitic.
 * License: GPL
 * Site: <http://www.movabletype.org/>

+## Notice

+This version of Field Day has been modified by Ubiquitic to work on MT5.
+It will NOT work on MT4.
+Please report issues here to help improve this plugin.

 ## Overview